Our mission is:

 - Smile!
 It can feel unnatural smiling at a webcam, however, it makes you look better.

 Respond to client emails promptly during the business week, even if it is just to say that you will respond in full at a later time.
-We have found that one of, if not the most important factor, influencing client happiness is quick and clear responses to emails.
+Clients really appreciate quick and prompt communication.

 To retain flexible work schedules, we do not usually have a morning “standup” unless the client requests one.
 Instead, we post our progress in #standup.